neondatabase/website/content/docs/introduction/about-billing.md

 ## Understand how billing works

-Learn more about usage allowances and how Neon bills for extra usage.
+Learn how billing works in Neon and the metrics that affect your usage allowances.

 <DetailIconCards>

-<a href="/docs/introduction/billing-overview" description="Learn how billing works in Neon" icon="chart-bar">How billing works</a>
+<a href="/docs/introduction/billing-overview" description="Learn about billing, plan allowances, and extra usage" icon="chart-bar">How billing works</a>

-<a href="/docs/introduction/billing" description="Learn about the usage metrics that affect your plan allowances and extra usage costs" icon="trend-up">Usage metrics</a>
+<a href="/docs/introduction/billing" description="Take a deep dive into usage metrics affecting plan allowances and extra usage costs" icon="trend-up">Usage metrics</a>

 </DetailIconCards>

 ## Manage billing

 Find information about invoices, payment methods, and other actions around viewing and managing your bill.
-Plus a sample project showing how to select the right pricing plan and how works in a model scenario.
+Plus a sample project showing how to select the right pricing plan and how billing works in a model scenario.

 <DetailIconCards>